percona/pmm/docs/details/architecture.md

 ## PMM Server

 PMM Server is the heart of PMM.
-It receives data from clients, collates it and stores it.
+It receives data from clients, collects it, and stores it.
 Metrics are drawn as tables, charts and graphs within [_dashboards_](dashboards/), each a part of the web-based [user interface](../using/interface.md).

 ## PMM Client

 PMM Client is a collection of agents and exporters that run on the host being monitored.

 PMM Client runs on every database host or node you want to monitor.
-The client collects server metrics, general system metrics, and query analytics data, and sends it to the server.
+The client collects server metrics, general system metrics, query analytics and sends it to the server.
 Except when monitoring AWS RDS instances, a PMM Client must be running on the host to be monitored.

 ## Percona Platform

-[Percona Platform](../using/platform/) (in development) provides value-added services for PMM.
+[Percona Platform](../using/platform/) provides value-added services for PMM.

 ## PMM context